wongjn/Tobi/README.md

 ### Iframe

-For an iframe simply create a link with the class name `lightbox`:
+For an iframe, create a link with the class name `lightbox`:

 ```html
 <a href="https://www.wikipedia.org" data-type="iframe" class="lightbox">